 Wed 9th Nov 2016 – Arrival and explored Miyajima Island

 I flew into Hiroshima from Sydney on an ANA overnight flight.
 (A transfer was required at Tokyo to catch a domestic flight to Hirishima).
-The flight and food were excellent although I did think the cabin temperature was a little warm for my liking.
+The flight and food were excellent although the cabin temperature was a little warm for my liking.

-We caught a bus from the airport to Hiroshima where we dropped our bags off at the ??? and went over to Miyajima Island (Tram + Ferry).
+From the airport we caught a bus to Hiroshima where we dropped our bags off at Hotel Sunroute Hiroshima and headed straight over to Miyajima Island via Tram and Ferry.

 Visited Hiroshima Castle and Hiroshima Peace Museum.

 Fri 11th Nov 2016 – More Hiroshima then train to Osaka